When Does Pairing Seeds Reduce Variance? Evidence from a Multi-Agent Economic Simulation: Limitations

 \section{Limitations}

-The effectiveness of paired seed evaluation depends on the presence of positive seed-level correlation between outcomes under comparison.
-While this condition holds naturally in many learning-based simulators where seeds govern initialization, procedural generation, and training dynamics, the reader should verify empirically that correlation is positive in their specific setting, which can be done directly from the paired outcomes at negligible additional cost.
+The statistical efficiency gains from paired seed evaluation depend on the presence of non-negative seed-level correlation between outcomes under comparison.
+While positive correlation arises naturally in many learning-based simulators, where random seeds govern initialization, procedural generation, and large portions of the training dynamics, this condition is not guaranteed universally.
+When correlation is positive, pairing yields strict variance reduction, and when it is approximately zero, paired evaluation recovers standard independent evaluation.
+In contrast, negative seed-level correlation reverses the variance comparison, in which case paired evaluation may be less efficient than independent designs.

-The magnitude of correlation may vary across evaluation metrics: structured or constrained objectives that depend on shared macro-level state variables often exhibit stronger seed-level alignment than raw rewards, which may be dominated by short-horizon or idiosyncratic noise.
+The magnitude of correlation may vary across evaluation metrics: structured or constrained objectives that depend on shared macro-level state variables often exhibit stronger seed-level alignment than raw rewards dominated by short-horizon or idiosyncratic noise.
 Importantly, correlation is only required for the specific metric being compared.
-Paired evaluation yields tighter estimates precisely for those quantities whose outcomes exhibit positive seed-level correlation, regardless of whether other auxiliary metrics do so.
-Negative correlation could arise in settings where algorithmic differences interact strongly with seed-determined states, such that treatments perform systematically better on complementary subsets of seeds.
-If estimated correlation is zero or negative, paired evaluation offers no advantage, though it remains statistically valid as runs can simply be treated as independent.
+While paired inference remains statistically valid regardless of correlation sign, efficiency gains from pairing arise only when seed-level correlation is non-negative.

 Paired seed evaluation is most effective when random seeds control the primary sources of training variability.
-In environments where major sources of randomness remain uncontrolled by the seed, such as asynchronous parallel training, hardware non-determinism, or timing-dependent interactions, the strength of seed-level correlation may be diminished.
+Environments with substantial sources of stochasticity not governed by the random seed may exhibit weaker seed-level correlation, limiting achievable variance reduction.
 Similarly, if compared algorithms use seeds to control fundamentally different random processes, the extent of shared structure may be limited.
-For PSE to deliver substantial gains, it is therefore important that experimental infrastructure ensures reproducibility and that seeds govern overlapping aspects of the learning process across all conditions under comparison.
+For pairing to deliver substantial gains, it is therefore important that experimental infrastructure ensures reproducibility and that seeds govern overlapping aspects of the learning process across all conditions under comparison.